Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes: Related work

 Negative control outcomes are used in observational studies under the key assumption that exposure has no causal effect on these outcomes. \citet{rosenbaum1989role} demonstrated that negative control outcomes can be employed to test for the presence of hidden confounding in observational studies.
 By introducing an additional variable known as a negative control exposure, \citet{miao2018identifying} further showed that the average causal effect can be identified nonparametrically.
 Building upon this work, \citet{shi2020multiply} developed a semiparametric inference procedure specifically for scenarios involving a categorical latent confounder and a binary exposure.
 Under linear latent models, \citet{galbraith2020simple} use principal components of a set of potential controls to adjust for unmeasured confounding effects.
 Under nonparametric models for a single outcome and multiple treatments \citet{miao2023identifying} derive nonparametric identification conditions.

-\paragraph{Assumption-lean semiparametric inference.} There is increasing interest in deriving assumption-lean inference by using projection-based estimators \citep{berk2021assumption} or semiparametric estimators \citep{vansteelandt2022assumption}.
+\paragraph{Assumption-lean semiparametric inference.} There is increasing interest in deriving assumption-lean inference with projection-based estimators \citep{berk2021assumption} or semiparametric estimators \citep{vansteelandt2022assumption}.
 The inferential problems we considered are also related to two-stage inference problems, such as post-sufficient dimension reduction inference \citep{kim2020post}, post-imputation inference \citep{moon2024augmented}, and inference with substituted covariate \citep{adams2024substitute} or nonparametrically generated covariates \citep{mammen2012nonparametric}.
-While these related methods offer valuable insights into two-stage inference processes, they do not directly extend to address the challenges encountered in post-integrated inference problems.
+While these related methods offer valuable insights into two-stage procedures, they do not directly extend to address post-integrated inference problems.